mlox/mlox/mlox/mlox_readme.txt

 - optimally reorders your load order to avoid known problems, where "optimally" is relative to the quality and coverage of the rule-base.
-(As of March 2009 the rule-base knows about many of the popular Morrowind mods, but there is more work to be done to include more mods).
 - warns about missing pre-requisites
 - warns about plugin conflicts
 - prints notes for things you might want to know about a mod, but may